-Class: Date(s): Location:

-Instructor(s):

-Instructions:

-Please take a moment and rate the class you atte ended by completing the form below.
-The highest possible rating for

-each category is 10 and the lowest is 1.
-We wou

-your response in the space provided.
-If you need I more room please use the space provided on the back page of this
+Class: Date(s): Location: Instructor(s): . , , Instructions: Please take a moment and rate the class you atte ended by completing th ne form below.
+The highest possible rating for each category is 10 and the lowest is 1.
+We wou your response in the space provided.
+If you need I more room please us e the space provided on the back page of this form.
+1. Organization of Class/Subject Greeting?

-form.

-1. Organization of Class/Subject

-Greeting?
 Review of previous lesson?
-Well plant ned
+Well plant nod presentation?

-presentation?
 Stated Objective?
-Summary? neu

-2. Instructor Knowledge
+Summary? nea 2.
+Instructor Knowledge Adequately prepared?

-Adequately prepared?
 Knew topic matter?
-Followed

-lesson plan?
+Followed lesson plan?
 Met Purpose/Objectives of the class s?

-3. Teaching Techniques

-Application of teaching methodologies?
-Variety of Visual
+3. Teaching Techniques Application of teaching methodologies?
+Variety of Visual aids?

-aids?
 Eye Contact?
 Handout materials?

-4. Classroom Management
+4. Classroom Management maint?
 Stayed on task?
-Kept classroom discussions to the •

-Instructor was fair and friendly, yet in control?
-Man nagea
+Kept classroom discussions to the • Instructor was fair and friendly, yet in control?
+Man time? lageu 5.
+Ability to Motivate Enthusiastic?

-time?

-5. Ability to Motivate

-Enthusiastic?
 Appropriate use of humor?
-Maintain

-interest of the students?
-Kept students invol vea?
+Maintain interest of the students?
+Kept students invol 6.
+Speech , , , , , , , , , , , , , , , , , , , Spoke clearly and distinctly?

-6. Speech

-Spoke clearly and distinctly?
 Inflection?
 Projection?
 Grammar?
 Communicates well?

-7. Professionalism

-Demeanor or Conduct?
+7. Professionalism Demeanor or Conduct?
 Appearance?
-Classroom

-presence?
+Classroom presence?
 Body language?
 Posture?

-8. Classroom Participation 10

-Student's participation was encouraged?
+8. Classroom Participation Student's participation was encouraged?
 Response Questions?
-Perceptive and supportive of students r

-and ideas? leeus

-9. Lessons Taught on Appropriate Level

-Was the lesson over the heads of the students?
-Did l the

-lesson insult the intelligence of the students? i tiic

-10. Overall Comments or Concerns

-Did students grasp the material?
-Can you apply the
+Perceptive and supportive of students r needs and ideas?
+9. Lessons Taught on Appropriate Level d the Was the lesson over the heads of the students?
+Did lesson insult the intelligence of the students? i ine 10.
+Overall Comments or Concerns Did students grasp the material?
+Can you apply the Knowledge/skills taught?

-Knowledge/skills taught?
 Suggestions to improve?

-11. Comments or suggestions to improve this course Please use the hack page of this form for additional comments
+11. Comments or suggestions to improve to this course.
+Please u se the back page of this form for additional comments. ,

-The Comments of Suggestions to improve ino oourser reaseuse are back page of this form for additional comments.

-· ·